+44 (0) 207 8227325

 James practises extensively in civil liberties and human rights law and examples of his recent work can be found below.

 “The star individual for government work, a fantastic barrister.
-He's absolutely worthy of his reputation.”Chambers UK, 2017
+He's absolutely worthy of his reputation.”Chambers and Partners, 2017

 Allegations of killing in 1948 by British soldiers in Malaya.